 IT audit risk assessments provide a framework for analysing potential and current IT risks for your organisation, particularly with regards to confidentiality, IT processes and data integrity.
-This allows for prevention of threats to your business and makes sure your business is operating as low-risk as possible!
+This allows for the prevention of threats to your business and makes sure your business is operating as low-risk as possible!

 IT security audit reports provide employees, in particular those dealing specifically with IT, with a clear method to follow to tackle risks and accept them into IT controls.

 Through analysing risks to the security of your IT infrastructure, you also ensure that your data is secure against potential threats.
-An in-depth observation of the current status of your processes gives you the opportunity to adapt controls, and develop and upgrade them to make sure your business is protecting its data to the best of its ability.
+An in-depth observation of the current status of your processes gives you the opportunity to adapt controls and develop and upgrade them to make sure your business is protecting its data to the best of its ability.

 An IT audit is essential to assess whether all employees are complying with business regulations.
-This gives an enhanced insight into other risks associated with IT systems, and therefore improves IT governance.
+This gives an enhanced insight into other risks associated with IT systems and therefore improves IT governance.